How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication may pass into breast milk.
-If you are a breast-feeding mother and are taking loperamide - simethicone, it may affect your baby.
+If you are breast-feeding and are taking loperamide-simethicone, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 What other drugs could interact with this medication?

 There may be an interaction between loperamide-simethicone and any of the following:

 If you are taking any of these medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to: